What is Leadership Coaching?

 Think of coaching as a relationship built over time.

-This looks for everyone, but these are not random chats.
-They’re structured dialogues meant to help you explore your challenges in a brave space, reflect on your behavior, and explore new ways to lead more effectively.
+These discussions are meant to help you explore your challenges in a brave space, reflect on your behavior and challenges, and explore new ways to lead more effectively.

 Each session might center around a specific topic, such as handling conflict, delegating responsibilities, or leading through organizational change, but it’s up to you to steer the conversation and bring talking points for your coach to respond to.

-The coach acts as a sounding board, offering fresh perspectives, strategic insight, and honest, constructive feedback.
+The coach acts as a sounding board, offering fresh perspectives, strategic insight, and honest, constructive questions to guide and clarify your thinking.

-No growth plan is perfect from the start – that’s where regular check-ins and other progress updates come in.
+No growth plan is perfect from the start, so regular check-ins and progress updates help you stay on track.
 These touchpoints are designed to share quick updates, get help about a specific challenge in the moment, make adjustments, and celebrate wins.

-Staying connected to the coaching process between sessions means the coaching work stays aligned with your evolving priorities, especially if you’re juggling multiple roles or shifting into a leadership position with more responsibility.
+Staying connected to the coaching process between sessions means the coaching work stays aligned with your priorities as they change, especially if you’re juggling multiple roles or shifting into a leadership position with more responsibility.

 These can be tracked asynchronously, and can also be audio notes, allowing freeform, messy thoughts to develop between sessions in a trusted space.